svyatik/GoodParallax/README.md

 |className   |parallax     |Use your own class for parallax animation                      |

 ## Some tips and recomendations
 - You can skip the data-img attribute and add the image via backgroud-image property from CSS.
-That's more proper way because script will not block image downloading and rendering.
+That's more proper way either js blocks the image rendering
-- If you use clear JS, make sure you init the plugin after document loads.
-- Compress your images.
-Also, don't use very large image size.
-In my opinion, FullHD is enough.
+- Compress and shrink your images.
+In my opinion, FullHD is enough for size.
-- For mobile device is more properly to include image with more smaller size, for example, not more than 768px by width.
+- For mobile devices are more properly to include image with more smaller size, for example, not more than 768px by width.

 Hope you like it :)